The Ambition leaderboard and TV leaderboard allow you to toggle between "value" (absolute) ranking and "percent-to-target" (relative) ranking.

 A Percent-to-Target Leaderboard will showcase a user's name and image as well as their respective progress towards the targets set on their scorecard.

-Catalina has a daily activity score target of 10 New Contacts.
+Alejandra has a daily activity score target of 10 New Contacts.

 Why are relative rankings helpful?